martinjackson/simple-widgets/docs/SearchSortTable.md

    In the above example, the City header can be dragged (drag is true) while the State header can not (drag is false).

+   The headerAlign specifies how the header will be displayed in the column.
+The headerAlign specifies whether the header will left justified, centered, or right justified.
+The values are 'sw-sst_left', 'sw-sst_center', 'sw-sst_right', or any CSS class.

    The align specifies how the data will be displayed in the column.
-The align specifies whether the data will left justified, center, or right justified.
-The values are 'sw-sst_left', 'sw-sst_center', and 'sw-sst_right'.
+The align specifies whether the data will left justified, centered, or right justified.
+The values are 'sw-sst_left', 'sw-sst_center', 'sw-sst_right', or any CSS class.

    The pdfCol specifies the alignment of a PDF column if PDF's are allowed to be generated.
 The values for the pdfCol are:
     - left        this will align the data to the left in the column